web-zoo/sandbox/projects/winds-aloft/README.md

 * `fcst={6|12|24}` (default 6)
 * `region=all` / gets you [all](https://aviationweather.gov/windtemp/data?level=l&fcst=06&region=all&layout=off) sites, seems unique to this (windtemp/data) interface!

+Note: See http://aviationweather.gov/products/nws/all for a non-query way to get all winds aloft!

 The 6, 12, and 24 hr data headers are:

     FBUS31 KWNO 270202